Nursing Admissions Point Scale

 Applicants must submit the following documents to the college admissions office:

-1. Current application to the college
+1. Current application to the college.

-4. “Official” high school transcript (if applicable)
+4. “Official” high school transcripts (if applicable).

-HESI A2 Comprehensive Score |
+HESI A2 Composite |

-Admission Points |
+Points |

 75 |